Ishwarpatra/Vericlean-/README.md

     *   Set up your `.env` file with `VITE_FIREBASE_API_KEY` for the web dashboard.

 ## 📱 Offline-First Architecture
-VeriClean utilizes a "Store-and-Forward" architecture.
+Cleanvee utilizes a "Store-and-Forward" architecture.
 1.  **Download:** When online, the app downloads a "Manifest" of Model Weights and Reference Images.
 2.  **Verify:** The app functions 100% offline, storing logs in a local Hive queue.
 3.  **Sync:** A background WorkManager job uploads logs and high-res photos to Cloud Storage when connectivity is restored.

 ---

-*Copyright © 2024 VeriClean Technologies.*
+*Copyright © 2024 Cleanvee Technologies.*